-As a voracious reader, a former agent, and a career customer service leader, here are some lessons I've learned from a few of my favorite fiction books.
+As a voracious reader, a former agent, and a career customer service leader, I've learned that sometimes the best customer service books aren't always about customer service.
+Here are some customer service lessons I've learned from a few of my favorite fiction books.

 Customers often do stupid things.
 They get their phones wet, they neglect to change their passwords, they step on their favorite pair of glasses.
 Customers rarely like to admit that they do stupid things.
 When explaining the dire situation to an agent, customers usually start out polite.
 They are looking for compassion and exoneration.
 If that doesn't work, they'll often fib a little about what really happened.
 “There’s no way I dropped my phone in the pool.
 It might have gotten splashed when my little precious puppy jumped in the water.
 But just a little!”